 The term “domesticated exotic” can be a bit misleading.
 While some animals, like zebras, might seem more like unique livestock than dangerous wildlife, they are still subject to state oversight.
 Missouri law allows ownership of these animals, but you must obtain a permit from the Missouri Department of Agriculture.
 This process isn’t just paperwork; it ensures the animal has passed necessary health checks and has a veterinary certificate before entering the state.
 So, even if an animal isn’t considered inherently dangerous, its non-native status often means you’ll need official permission to keep it.
 This helps prevent the spread of disease and ensures the animal is cared for properly.

-Certain Reptiles and Amphibians
+Common Reptiles and Amphibians You Can Own

 Here’s where you’ll find the most flexibility.
 Missouri law does not require a permit for you to own nonvenomous and unprotected reptiles or amphibians as personal pets.
 This is great news for reptile enthusiasts who want to keep animals like bearded dragons, leopard geckos, or certain types of frogs.
 However, there are two critical conditions: the animal must be captive-bred, and you must have gotten it from a legal, licensed source.
 You can’t simply capture a wild animal and keep it.
 This rule ensures that the pet trade doesn’t harm native wildlife populations and that the animals entering homes are healthy and accustomed to captivity.